Library: Policy

 (b) SDX list (SDL).
 The SDL transaction is a shortcut that reduces keystrokes and provides a history list of the current and previous SDX records.
 To view, enter SDL space SSN.
 To view a particular record, move the cursor to the line of the record date selected, type SDX, and press the enter key.

-15. Federal Tax Information (FTI).
-Select AFS staff, designated as FTI specialists, may view certain FTI received through IRS matched records by using the income eligibility verification (IEV) transaction.
+15. Federal tax information (FTI).
+Select AFS staff, designated as FTI specialists, may view certain FTI received through Internal Revenue Service matched records by using the income eligibility verification (IEV) transaction.
 Refer to OAC 340:65-1-2 for information regarding safeguarding FTI.

 (1) The IEV transaction displays unearned income as reported by the tax payer on a federal income tax return.
 The unearned income may include income types not considered on the case or income already reported and used in determining benefit amounts.

-(A) The worker must not delay processing application and renewal determinations because of an IEV discrepancy.
+(A) The worker does not delay processing application and renewal determinations because of an IEV discrepancy.

 (B) The FTI specialists may view more detailed information on the FTI, such as the payer's address and a brief explanation of the document type code by using the WGD transaction.